Fast Food Club Fast Food Club

 © Flickr

 Open a tin and release a time capsule.
 Shimmering aspic, dense loaves, and seasoned mystery greeted budget minded cooks.
-Convenience beat questions, and dinner arrived with a key twist.

 Today we read labels like detectives and flinch at the salt.
 Yet the shelf stability still whispers emergencies and road trips.
-You might judge it and still keep one can handy.

 Jello salads